 Ginger, also known as “Adrak”, is one of the most essential spices in India.
-It is a valuable cash crop and widely used in food, beverages and medicines.
-Ginger farming in India has significant potential due to its high culinary demand, that is why it is cultivated in almost every state.
-If you want to start ginger farming, then continue reading this blog to learn the step-by-step ginger cultivation process, along with popular ginger varieties and the major producing states.
+It is a valuable cash crop and widely used in food, beverages, and medicines.
+Ginger farming in India has significant potential due to its high culinary demand, which is why it is cultivated in almost every state.
+If you want to start ginger farming, then continue reading this blog to learn about the step-by-step ginger cultivation process, along with popular ginger varieties and the major producing states.

-Ginger crop grows best in well drained soils like sandy loam, clay loam, red loam or lateritic loam.
+Ginger crops grow best in a well drained soil.
+The types of soil ideal for ginger cultivation are sandy loam, clay loam, red loam or lateritic loam.
 The ideal pH range of ginger is 5 to 7.5.
-It requires humid climate and a temperature range of 19°C to 28°C and a humidity of 70-90%.
+It requires a humid climate and a temperature range of 19°C to 28°C and a humidity of 70-90%.
 It is cultivated from sea level to an altitude of 1500 m above sea level.
 It can be cultivated both under rainfed and irrigated conditions.

-Plough the land 4 to 5 times to a fine tilth.
-Prepare the beds of 1 m width, 15 cm height and of convenient length with an interspace of 30-50 cm in between beds.
+Plough the land 4 to 5 times to a fine tilth with the help of tractor plough.
+Prepare the beds of 1 m width, 15 cm height and of convenient length with an interspace of 30-50 cm between beds.
 Raise bars with 40 cm intervals if irrigation facilities are provided.

 Select the right quality seed rhizomes and preserve them properly free from pests and diseases.
 Ginger is propagated by seed tubers.
-Seed tubers that have 2.5 to 5 cm in length and weigh from 20 to 25 grams are used to make one or two viable nodes are used in propagation.
-1500 to 1800 kg/ha seed tubers need for plains and 2000 to 2500 kg/ha are recommended for hilly areas.
+Seed tubers that are 2.5 to 5 cm in length and 20 to 25 grams in weight are used to make one or two viable nodes that are further used in propagation.
+1500 to 1800 kg/ha seed tubers are needed for plains, and 2000 to 2500 kg/ha are recommended for hilly areas.

 The best season to grow ginger is March to April.
 The ginger crop duration is generally around 8-9 months (April/May to December/January).
-It is planted in rows at 30 cm apart at distances of 20-25 cm within the row.
-The seed rhizomes of 30 to 50 g in weight, 3-5 cm in length and having at least one bud are planted at the given spacing.
-About 2.0 t rhizome/ha is required for planting one hectare land.
+It is planted in rows at 30 cm apart at distances 20-25 cm within the row.
+The seed rhizomes of 20 to 25 g in weight, 3-5 cm in length and having at least one bud are planted at the given spacing.
+About 2.0 t rhizome/ha is required for planting one hectare of land.
 Mulching is done to cover these seeds as protection against sun and heavy rains.

 Irrigate the crop immediately after planting.
-The subsequent irrigations are given at intervals of 7 to 10 days.
+Subsequent irrigations should be given at intervals of 7 to 10 days.
 Sprinklers and drip irrigation system can also be used for better yields.
-Two weeding are generally given to the crop.
+Two weeding are generally carried out to the crop.
 The first weeding just before the second mulching and repeated depending on the intensity of weed growth.

 |